 Registered Professional Geoscientists are required to undergo continuing professional development and to keep a record of the activities undertaken.

-CPD activities typically include attendance at conferences, undertaking relevant postgraduate education including extension courses, in-house courses, distance learning, on-the-job training and private reading of learned publications.
+CPD activities typically include attendance at conferences, undertaking relevant postgraduate education including extension courses, in-house courses, distance learning, on-the-job training, mentoring activities, work on Committees, and private reading of learned publications.

 As members of the AIG, Registered Professional Geoscientists are bound by the Institute’s Code of Ethics as a condition of their membership.
 They may use the postnominal denoting their status, RPGeo or Registered Professional Geoscientist.
 RPGeos are issued with a stamp identifying the Institute, the position of Registered Professional Geoscientist, the member, and a registered number.
 This may be used in endorsing reports to identify the author’s status.